Vatsal264/FrostGear/README.md

 ## ⭐ Nice to Have (Future)

-Wishlist / Save for Later
+Wishlist / Save for Later.

-Product reviews
+Product reviews.

 Search with filters (price, category, sale)